 To reinstate your license, you may first have to complete a drug and alcohol education or drug/alcohol treatment program, and pay a $150 reinstatement fee.
 You’ll also have to buy Arkansas SR22 insurance and keep it in effect for the state-assigned period of time.

-More Arkansas DUI information can be found on the Arkansas Department of Finance and Administration (DFA) website and in these articles on our website:
+You can find more Arkansas DUI information on the Arkansas Department of Finance and Administration (DFA) website.
+These related articles on our website may also be helpful to you:

 When you’re eligible for license reinstatement after violating Arkansas DUI laws, UltraCar Insurance is ready to help We have low rates and quick SR22 certificate filing.
 If you don’t own a vehicle, we’ll write an Arkansas non owner SR22 insurance policy.
-Click the button above to start a quote now, or call us today!
+Click the button or call us today for affordable quotes!